Pre heat the oven to 180 degree C (356 degree F) for 10 minutes.

 Let it cool for 15-20 minutes.
 Run a knife on sides of the pan.
 Place a cooling rack (or a plate) on the pan and invert both pan and rack to remove the cake from pan easily.
 Carefully remove the parchment paper.
 It will come out very easily.

-For the Frosting:- Cream the butter.
+Cream the butter.
 Add the sugar and mix on high.
 Add the vanilla and salt.
 You can also add milk a tablespoon at a time to get a loosed consistency.

 Divide the buttercream into two batches.
 For the colored batch, add the green food coloring, mix until combined then transfer to a piping bag.
 Once you have your two-tone piping bag ready, pipe and stack your layers.